degville/docs-cloud/en/install-openstack.md

 1. Use a [`bundle`][bundle] to deploy OpenStack with a single command.
 A bundle is an encapsulation of a working deployment, including all configuration, resources and references.
-It allows you to effortlessly recreate or share from deployment with a single command.
+It allows you to effortlessly recreate a deployment with a single command or share that deployment with other Juju users.

 If this is your first foray into MAAS, Juju and OpenStack territory, we'd recommend starting with the first option.
 This will give you a stronger